cakesolutions/scala-kafka-client/README.md

 ## Scala Kafka Client

-A thin Scala wrapper over the official (Apache Kafka Java Driver)[http://kafka.apache.org/documentation.html#api].
+A thin Scala wrapper over the official [Apache Kafka Java Driver](http://kafka.apache.org/documentation.html#api).
 This module is useful for integrating with Kafka for message consumption/delivery, but provides some helpers for convenient configuration of the driver and usage from Scala.
 Minimal 3rd party dependencies are added in addition to the Kafka client.